dankurth/familyPhotos_Java_web/docs/readme.txt

 install Linux (it's not targeted at and probably won't work as-is on other platforms)
-    can be on old small otherwise useless laptop, or as virtual machine, or ... install Java (JDK) install Maven (or download war file from a release, once there is one) clone repository
+    can be on old small otherwise useless laptop, or as virtual machine, or ... install ImageMagick (will need to use "convert" while importing photos to db) install Java (JDK) install Maven (or download war file from a release, once there is one) clone repository